Julio's House

 Soon enough, my aunt started regaling me with stories of his life:

-In the 1950's Julio had been a magician on board the SS Florida, a ferry that transported American tourists between Havana and Miami.
-He did this for many years, supporting his mother and sisters.
+"In the 1950's Julio had been a magician on board the SS Florida, a ferry that transported American tourists between Havana and Miami.
+He did this for many years, supporting his mother and many sisters".

 Julio fled Havana and settled in Miami, working as a waiter at the Carillon Hotel.
 He did this for the rest of his life, his modest but fancy house becoming the center of his social existence.

-"You know, if it hadn't been for Julio, most of us wouldn't be here."
+"If it hadn't been for Julio, most of us wouldn't be here."

 "Why?"
 I asked.